 Huawei P40: Price and Release Date

-The Huawei P40 is believed to be undergoing extensive testing ahead of an intended release in either March or April 2020, according to a source familiar with Huawei's plans — which is in line with what we've seen from the firm before.
-After all, the Huawei P20 was launched in April 2018 and the Huawei P30 in March 2019.
+The Huawei P40 is undergoing extensive testing ahead of an intended release in March 2020, according to Huawei CEO Richard Yu — which is in line with what we've seen from the firm before.
+After all, the Huawei P20 and Huawei P20 Pro were launched in April 2018 and the Huawei P30 and Huawei P30 Pro in March 2019.

 Huawei P40: very early verdict